sshcrack/ecomody-issues/SECURITY.md

+# Security Policy

-# Reporting a vulnerability
+## Reporting a Vulnerability

-## If you discovered a vulnerability, create a issue with a title which starts with "Vulnerability: "
-## Describe the vulnerability as good as you can.
+Use this section to tell people how to report a vulnerability.

+Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.